-- You should rest quietly for the first 48 hours. - During your stay in hospital, the physiotherapist will teach you how to move without straining your surgical site.
-It is important that you DO NOT use your abdominal muscles during transfers in and out of the bed or chair.
+- You should rest quietly for the first 24 hours. - During your stay in hospital, the physiotherapist will teach you how to get out of bed without straining your surgical site.
+It is important that you do not use your abdominal muscles during transfers in and out of the bed or chair.
 Use your arms and side flank muscles (see below).